Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Bisparse blind deconvolution with HiHTP

-Applying $\calC$ amounts to first applying the operator {$Q$} to the vector $b$.
-Then, we mix the shifts of the resulting signal $e_k~*~(Qb), k \in [\mu]$ using the scalars $h_k$ as weights.
+Applying $\calC$ amounts to first applying the operator {$Q$} to the vector $b$ and subsequently mixing the shifts of the resulting signal $e_k~*~(Qb), k \in [\mu]$ using the scalars $h_k$ as weights.
 Our {standard RIP assumption} on $A$ ensures that, if we had access to the measurement $A(h_kb) \in \R^m$, $k \in [\mu]$ (before applying $U$), we could recover $h_kb, k \in [\mu]$ (and thus both $h$ and $b$) using standard compressed sensing methods.
-We can however only access them in observing their mixture \eqref{eq:blind_deconvolution}. {Being able to recover the different summands of this mixture requires sufficent `incoherence' of the shifts.
-We achieve this with the operator $U$. } The operator $U$ embeds the vectors $A(h_kb)$ into a higher-dimensional space {rendering the shifts incoherent}.
+We can however only access them in observing their mixture \eqref{eq:blind_deconvolution}.
+Being able to recover the different summands of this mixture requires sufficent `incoherence' of the shifts.
+We achieve this with the operator $U$: it embeds the vectors $A(h_kb)$ into a higher-dimensional space {rendering the shifts incoherent}.

+{From the point of view of applications in wireless communication, we can think of $Q$ as applying first a compressive encoding of a sparse message $b \in \R^n$ giving rise to the `code word' $Ab$.
+The code word is subsequently again encoded using $U$ for transmission via the channel $h$ into a sequence $UAb$.}